 Classic and Conservative

-This is the classic shirt, suit and all the trimmings – The kind of style acceptable by any interview standard, although you probably won’t need a job interview if you’re already in a uniform.
-But it’s perfect for that important meeting with the boss or a valuable client.
-This kind of uniform follows all the rules but if done right is the ultimate head turning corporate wear.
-There’s nothing more stylish than ultra-classic.
+This is the classic shirt, suit and all the trimmings – The kind of style acceptable by any interview standard.
+It’s perfect for that important meeting with the boss or valuable client.
+This kind of uniform follows all the rules, and if done right is the ultimate head-turning corporate wear.
+There’s nothing more stylish than a timeless classic.
 Think wool suits for men, maybe even a three-piece.
 Women with classic business shirts and accessories to match.
 The length of ties, sleeves and skirts are all within those strict guidelines, even suitable enough for church.
-What makes this one of the most stylish corporate uniforms is the quality of the fabrics and ability to mix and match hues and textures.
+What makes this one of the most stylish corporate uniforms is the quality of the fabrics and the ability to mix and match hues and textures.
 Give it even more old school charm with French cuffs and cufflinks.

 Casual and Comfy

-Now let’s go to the other end of the corporate fashion kinds.
-Think branded polos or t-shirts mixed with chinos, shorts or even your own casual pants or jeans.
-This look is becoming much more popular in many workplaces so that staff are comfortable and less distracted by fashion.
-It’s also great for casual days, corporate sporting events or just for a small team that has an all-round casual culture and suits their service or product offer.
-If it’s cold give them a puffer vest or zip up jacket.
-Unless you work for a sleepwear or athletic wear company, this is the ultimate in casual stylish corporate uniforms.
+Let’s visit the other end of the corporate fashion kind.
+Think branded polos or t-shirts mixed with chinos, shorts or even your own jeans.
+This look is becoming much more popular in workplaces so staff are comfortable and less distracted by fashion.
+It’s also great for casual days, corporate sporting events or a small team that has an all-round casual culture that suits their service or product offer.
+If it’s cold, give them a puffer vest or zip-up jacket.
+Unless you work for a sleepwear or athletic-wear company, this is the ultimate in casual stylish corporate uniforms.

 Day to Night Appropriate

-When a mid-week event is on, most of us don’t have the energy to go home after work and start again, rushing to get ready by 6/7pm.
-If workplaces can offer their crew the right corporate wardrobe to allow a smoothly transition from 5 till 9pm, they will surely don their stylish corporate uniforms outside work hours.
-This is especially good for work related events straight after knock-off time.
+When a mid-week event is on, most of us don’t have the energy to go home after work and start again, rushing to get ready by 6 pm.
+If workplaces can offer their crew the right corporate wardrobe to allow a smooth transition from day to night, there’s no reason not to rock their stylish corporate uniforms outside work hours.
+This is especially good for work-related events straight after knock-off time.

 For women – shirt dresses, pencil skirts with blouses and straight dresses are perfect!

-Usually the kind of stylish corporate uniforms suitable to those with bolder tastes would fit into.
-It pushes the “appropriate” boundaries a little but not enough to be excluded from the corporate uniform category.
-Think bright hues and brave mixing and matching (or clashing) efforts.
+The kind of stylish corporate uniforms suitable to those with bolder tastes.
+It pushes the “workplace appropriate” boundaries a little but not enough to be excluded from the corporate uniform category.
+Think bright hues and brave mix and matching (or clashing) efforts.
 While this isn’t for everyone, it is a look you might see worn by a lot of modern businesses these days.
 A great selection of pieces to include in the uniform wardrobe for anyone who likes to make a statement.

 The New Social Uniform

 This could almost be a mix of all of the above.
-It can even look a little geeky in a good way.
+It can even look sartorially geeky.
 Others may term this the tech look.
-Whatever you want to call it, we’ve termed this the new social uniform style.
-It’s the most modern of stylish corporate uniforms.
+Whatever you want to call it, we’ve titled this the new social uniform style.
+The ultimate modern stylish corporate uniform kind.
 It’s the perfect outfit for that busy day back and forth from meetings to the office.
-Suitable for an important client catch up and the workplace.
-A great example would be something in between corporate casual and an edgy style uniform.
-Maybe less bold colours and more nicely matched pieces.
+Suitable for an important client catch-up.
+A great example would be something in between corporate casual and an edgy style uniform, with perhaps less bold colours and more nicely matched pieces.
 Instead of jeans, swap for chinos or even your wool trousers but with a smart lace-up shoe rather than a formal one.
-Wear a more casual style collared shirt or throw jacket over your polo shirt.
+Wear a more casual style collared shirt or throw a jacket over your polo shirt.
 Think casual chic rather than casual Friday.